Ngāti Tama–Ngāti Tūwharetoa War: Sources

-The earliest preserved accounts of the conflict are given by John White in his unpublished volume on the history of Te Arawa, which he composed between 1879 and his death in 1891, and by Samuel Locke in 1882, as part of an accumulated record of Māori traditions from Taupo and the East Coast, which he says that he translated from written accounts produced by unnamed Māori tohunga.
+The earliest preserved accounts of the conflict are given by John White in his unpublished volume on the history of Te Arawa, which he composed between 1879 and his death in 1891, and by Samuel Locke in 1882, as part of an accumulated record of Māori traditions from Taupō and the East Coast, which he says that he translated from written accounts produced by unnamed Māori tohunga.
 These two texts are nearly identical.

 The war is also mentioned briefly in an article of 1904 by Walter Edward Gudgeon.
 Extended versions of the Tūwharetoa account are given by Hoeta Te Hata and John Te Herekiekie Grace.
 Pei Te Hurinui Jones gives a similar account based on an oral account which he heard from Tuturu Hōne Tere of Ngāti Tūwharetoa and Ngāti Raukawa descent.